daostack/vanille/README.md

-# DAOstack Alchemy - Creating DAOs for a Collective Intelligence
+# DAOstack Vanille - Creating DAOs for a Collective Intelligence

-## What is Alchemy?
+## What is Vanille?

-DAOstack Alchemy is a browser application that enables anyone with an account on the Ethereum blockchain, and STK tokens to spend, to easily create and work with DAOs on Ethereum that run on predefined, configurable smart contracts in a network of organizations, collaborators and investors that collaborate on the blockchain.
+DAOstack Vanille is a browser application that enables anyone with an account on the Ethereum blockchain, and GEN tokens to spend, to easily create and work with DAOs that run on predefined, configurable smart contracts in a network of organizations, collaborators and investors all collaborating on the blockchain.

 ## Implementation